 Minute-by-Minute Study Strategies

 But is the question-answer strategy really the best way to study?
 No single way works for everybody, as each child has a different set of strengths and preferences when it comes to internalizing information.
-Here are some other ways to use this time (also provided as a downloadable PDF to print for your students):
+Here are some other ways to use this time (also provided as a downloadable handout - see inset.

 Turn those questions and answers into flashcards and have your adolescent quiz herself.
 The simple act of flipping the cards around and putting them into piles of "mastered" and "needs practice" may be enough to keep an active kid moving.
 Some kids are motivated by timing themselves.
 Flip those flashcards around, have her read the answer, and try to reproduce the question for a bigger challenge.